Dr. Betty Carlson Bowles PhD, MSN, RNC, IBCLC

 3. No food or drink allowed.

 4. Complete the scantron sheet with LAST NAME ONLY.
 If another student in the class has the same last name, include your first initial.
-Put your name on the test paper.
+Put your name on the paper.

-5. Read the test instructions, sign the honor code LEGIBLY, and remove that sheet to use as a cover sheet.
+5. Read the instructions, sign the honor code LEGIBLY, and remove that sheet to use as a cover sheet.

-6. Keep your test paper and answer sheet ON THE DESK and COVERED at all times.
+6. Keep your paper and answer sheet ON THE DESK and COVERED at all times.
 DO NOT write answers in the margin.
-If I can see your answers, I will assume you are sharing answers with others and will collect your test paper.
+If I can see your answers, I will assume you are sharing answers with others and will collect your paper.

-8. When you are finished, turn in your testing materials in the back of the room and quietly leave the room through the side doors.
+8. When you are finished, turn in your ing materials in the back of the room and quietly leave the room through the side doors.
 Do not congregate outside the classroom as this is a noisy distraction to those still taking the exam.

 9. Each group should choose a recorder who will record on the scantron sheet the LAST NAMES of each group member who is present (in alphabetical order), and the answers selected by the group.